ishwarya-koduri/order-service/README.md

 ## What I Would Do Differently

-**Replace OutboxPoller with Debezium CDC**
-The poller works correctly but polls every 5 seconds.
-Debezium reads the PostgreSQL Write-Ahead Log directly and publishes to Kafka with near-zero latency and no DB polling overhead.
+**Replace OutboxPoller with Debezium CDC** — reads the PostgreSQL Write-Ahead Log directly and publishes to Kafka with near-zero latency and no DB polling overhead.

-**Add API Gateway for authentication**
-The simplified `X-Customer-Id` header would be replaced by JWT Bearer token validation at an API Gateway (AWS API Gateway or Kong).
+**Add API Gateway for authentication** — the simplified `X-Customer-Id` header would be replaced by JWT Bearer token validation at an API Gateway (AWS API Gateway or Kong).
 The gateway extracts the customer identity and forwards it — the Order Service never handles raw tokens.

+**Add outbox cleanup job** — a scheduled job to delete `outbox_events` rows older than the Kafka retention period (7 days) to prevent unbounded table growth.

+**Add Dead Letter Topic for failed consumer messages** — if `DeliveryNotificationConsumer` fails to process a message after retries, route it to a Dead Letter Topic for manual inspection rather than silently dropping it.

+**Add distributed tracing** — integrate OpenTelemetry with Jaeger or AWS X-Ray for end-to-end request tracing across Order Service, Kafka, and downstream services.

-**Add Load Balancer for horizontal scaling**
-Multiple Order Service instances behind an AWS ALB.
+**Add Load Balancer for horizontal scaling** — multiple Order Service instances behind an AWS ALB.
 The OutboxPoller already handles multi-instance safety via `FOR UPDATE SKIP LOCKED`.

-**Add outbox cleanup job**
-A scheduled job to delete `outbox_events` rows older than the Kafka retention period (7 days) to prevent unbounded table growth.

-**Add Dead Letter Topic for failed consumer messages** If `DeliveryNotificationConsumer` fails to process a message after retries, it should be routed to a Dead Letter Topic for manual inspection rather than silently dropped.

-**Add distributed tracing**
-Integrate OpenTelemetry with Jaeger or AWS X-Ray for end-to-end request tracing across Order Service, Kafka, and downstream services.

 ---

 ## Known Limitations

-**No real authentication**
-`X-Customer-Id` is a simplified stub.
+**No real authentication** — `X-Customer-Id` is a simplified stub.
 In production this would be a validated JWT token processed by an API Gateway.

-**Outbox table grows unboundedly**
-Published events are never deleted.
+**Outbox table grows unboundedly** — published events are never deleted.
 A cleanup job would be needed in production.

-**No retry limit on OutboxPoller**
-A permanently broken event (e.g. invalid payload) will be retried forever.
+**No retry limit on OutboxPoller** — a permanently broken event will be retried forever.
 In production a max retry count and Dead Letter Topic would handle this.

-**Single Kafka broker**
-`docker-compose` runs one Kafka broker.
+**Single Kafka broker** — `docker-compose` runs one Kafka broker.
 Production would use a multi-broker cluster (minimum 3) with replication factor 3.

-**No integration tests**
-Due to time constraints, only unit tests are included.
+**No integration tests** — due to time constraints, only unit tests are included.
 Integration tests using Testcontainers (real PostgreSQL + embedded Kafka) would be added in a production project.

-**No pagination on outbox polling**
-The OutboxPoller fetches 50 events per cycle.
-If a large backlog accumulates (e.g. after a long Kafka outage), it could take many cycles to drain.
-A more aggressive batch size or concurrent polling would help in production.